 The history of Sephardic Jewish communities in the Iberian Peninsula goes back hundreds of years, before the foundation of the Christian Iberian kingdoms.

 After the Alhambra Edict of 1492 up until the late fifteenth century, many of these Jewish communities became the subject of persecution under the Spanish Inquisition, at which point many took refuge in Portugal.

-King Manuel, who initially issued a law guaranteeing their protection, later rescinded and ordered the expulsion of all Jews who did not undergo Catholic baptism.
-Many Jews were therefore expelled from Portugal during the late fifteenth and early sixteenth centuries.
+King Manuel I, who initially issued a law guaranteeing their protection, later rescinded and ordered the expulsion of all Jews who did not undergo Catholic baptism.
+This was also known as the ‘Alhambra Decree’, leading to tens of thousands of jews getting expelled from Portugal during the late fifteenth and early sixteenth centuries.

-These communities then established themselves in other countries such as the Netherlands, the United Kingdom, Turkey, parts of North Africa and later in the Americas, in Brazil, Argentina, Mexico, and the US.
+These communities then established themselves in other countries such as the Netherlands, the United Kingdom, Turkey, parts of North Africa, and later in the Americas, such as Brazil, Argentina, Mexico, and the US.

-Click here to find out the most common surnames for Sephardic Jews from Portugal.
+Click here to find out the most common surnames for Jews from Portugal.